 His behavior is nothing new, especially among “pros” but it was kinda hilariously sad.

 Matt 'Dellor' Vaughn is under fire for his sexist tirade while playing Apex Legends live on Twitch.
-When a level two player took armor Dellor had sat down, he asked for the armor back a few times to no response.
-He seemed to already be agitated but grew angry with his pleas being repeatedly ignored.
+When a level two-player took armor Dellor had sat down, he asked for the armor back a few times to no response.
+Dellor seemed to already be agitated but grew angry with his pleas being repeatedly ignored.

 When he cried, “Can I have the armor or I’m going to leave!,” his teammate finally responded with, “Leave, I don’t give a fuck.”
-Which seems to have pushed him over the edge.
+Which seems to have pushed Dellor over the edge.

-Then he erupted, “Fucking trash, go cook a fucking sandwich, you fucking bitch.”
+Then Dellor erupted, “Fucking trash, go cook a fucking sandwich, you fucking bitch.”
 He really said “go COOK a fucking sandwich.”

-Now, here he is again, on Twitch in a misogyny-filled rant.
+Now, here Dellor is again, on Twitch in a misogyny-filled rant that people have dubbed Dellor rage.
 This begs the question, why does Twitch keep giving chances to racists and misogynists?
 Is profitability more important than fighting the toxicity that plagues the gaming community?